RyanRRothwell/RyanRRothwell/README.md

 - 👋 Hi, I’m @RyanRRothwell
-- 🌱 I’m currently learning Azure administration
+- 🌱 I’m currently learning how to automate AI solutions with MS Azure
 - 📫 How to reach me Ryan.Rothwell@live.ca

 <!---